hchiam/learning-sass/README.md

 # sassSandbox
 My Sass sandbox.
 Sass is a stylesheet language interpreted (preprocessed) into CSS.
+I use the newer syntax called SCSS.

 Use http://www.sassmeister.com/
 or do something like this in command-line/terminal: